 As any parent who’s ever forgotten to change a baby’s diaper knows: Diapers don’t hold all the pee in the world.
 Even the most absorbent ones eventually become so saturated that they result in a diaper explosion, leaving the baby a sticky mess of gel pellets and crystals made of Super Absorbent Polymer (SAP).
 According to Pampers spokesperson Laura Dressman: “The core of the diaper contains an absorbent gelling material that’s used to absorb wetness and help keep your baby dry.
 The dry particles form a gel as they absorb liquid and can retain up to 30 times their weight in liquid as they lock away the wetness.”
 It’s all reportedly safe and non-toxic, but it’s not fun to clean up and one quickly learns that the easiest way to avoid doing so is by being a better parent and/or changing your kid’s diaper more frequently.

 1) Take All Clothes and Shake Them Outside

 2) Carefully Wipe Down the Entire Machine

 Using paper towels, clean out the clumps of pellets in the washing machine.
-Naturally, some will remain but don’t worry ⏤ just focus on getting the big stuff.
+Naturally, some pellets from the diaper explosion will remain but don’t worry ⏤ just focus on getting the big stuff.
 “We recommend running the rinse cycle once or twice without any laundry in the machine,” says Dressman.
 “The particles will break down with agitation.”

 3) Wash Them Again